Financial Aid Disbursements

-Towson University returns the lesser of the unearned amount of assistance, or the institutional charges incurred for the term, multiplied by the unearned percentage of grant and loan assistance.
-Institutional charges are limited to tuition, fees, and room and board, (if the student paid these charges to the university).
+TU returns the lesser of the unearned amount of assistance, or the institutional charges incurred for the term, multiplied by the unearned percentage of grant and loan assistance.
+Institutional charges are limited to tuition, fees and room and board, if the student paid these charges to the university.

 The student returns unearned assistance minus the amount the university returns.
-The U.S. Department of Education does not allow discretion on the part of the university for non-institutional costs.
-In most cases, when a student receives assistance greater than the amount of institutional charges and completely withdraws from the university, the student will have to return some of those funds.
+The U.S. Department of Education does not allow discretion on the part of TU for non-institutional costs.
+In most cases, when a student receives assistance greater than the amount of institutional charges and completely withdraws from TU, the student will have to return some of those funds.

 Regular Student Employment